hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-remote-dns-host example.org

-The function for deleting the remote dns host from hestia configuration.
+This function for deleting the remote dns host from hestia configuration.

 *******************************************************************